Shotgun Metagenomic Sequencing: Determining Depth

 Sample type

 The diversity, complexity and functionality of the microbiome within a given sample can vary widely, from relatively simple skin microbiome samples to highly diverse soil microbiome samples.
 As “deep” sequencing increases the ability and confidence in detecting microbes that are in very small abundance in a sample, it is important to consider how deeply to sequence samples in samples with high diversity or low evenness, where low abundant microbes may be important.
 For example, fungi in the human gut are very low in abundance, but may be very important for health, and hence may require deep sequencing or ITS amplicon sequencing to detect.
 Host DNA concentration can also impact microbiome sequencing results, thereby requiring greater sequencing depth.
-Samples from skin swabs for example, can contain >90% of human reads when sequenced, meaning microbiome sequencing reads are diluted.
+Samples from skin swabs, for example, can contain >90% of human reads when sequenced.
 Finally, the overall microbial biomass of a sample may also influence sequencing depth that is required.
 Wastewater samples have high biomass, while saliva samples will have relatively low biomass.

 Bioinformatic approaches

 Your scientific question will determine what bioinformatic approach you use in your study and therefore how deeply you want to sequence your microbiome samples.
 There are two main approaches to analysing metagenomic sequencing data: direct-read mapping and metagenomic assembly.
-Direct-read mapping, involves aligning your sequencing reads to reference genomes.
+Direct-read mapping involves aligning your sequencing reads to reference genomes and, for functional profiling, to a collection of genes.
 This approach relies on curated reference databases but is a simple approach to assessing microbiome composition and function.
 The second approach, metagenomic assembly, involves the de novo assembly of microbial genomes, but is more complex and computationally expensive.
 As direct read-mapping only requires certain parts of the genome in order to identify a microbial gene or species, it generally requires less sequencing depth.
 On the other hand, deep sequencing is required in order to fully assemble entire metagenomic assembled genomes (MAGs) from a complex microbiome sample containing thousands of species and strains.
 Your bioinformatic approach will also depend on your computational resources.
-While 16S data can be analysed on your own computer, deep metagenomic sequencing typically requires servers, data space and high-performance computing.
+While amplicon data can be analysed on a well-powered modern desktop computer, deep metagenomic sequencing typically requires servers, data space and high-performance computing.

 Do you need a shotgun sequencing partner?